Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Ares.md

 |       1        |      2       |  Instant  |   3 CT   |   -   |

 Gain massive strength, but lose the ability to differ between friend and foe. <br> Gain <mark style="background: #9E0000A6;">+1</mark> on all attack rolls, but each time you attack roll 1d8.
+If the Result is 8, attack the nearest ally with disadvantage.
 If the result is 1, attack the nearest closest ally.
 If none are nearby, you are stunned for <mark style="background: #620075A6;">1 CT</mark>

 ------------------